5 Facts about Goodwill Industries of Denver

 #3.
 This is Stuart Davie, our President and CEO.

 Like other nonprofits, Goodwill Denver is led by respected business leaders and a volunteer board of directors which provides guidance and oversight.
 Goodwill isn't "owned" by anyone.
 As our CEO, Stuart Davie is responsible and accountable for the effectiveness of the organization.
-He manages more than 2,500 employees, more than 50 locations, and is accountable for ensuring that one of Colorado's largest nonprofits is able to fulfill its mission now and in the future.
+He manages 1,500+ employees, more than 50 locations, and is accountable for ensuring that one of Colorado's largest nonprofits is able to fulfill its mission now and in the future.

 The Board of Directors reviews and sets Stuart's salary within the context of the organization's revenues, service to people, and overall impact on our community.
 Know your source and get the facts before you succumb to false internet rumors.